-The first reason that you should start submitting to journals is that agents and publishers are more likely to sign a contract with an author who has a track record.
+Agents and publishers are more likely to sign a contract with an author who has a track record.
 I wrote many query letters before I submitted to journals and my author's bio was always depressingly empty.

 Once I published my work in literary journals, I started to get the attention of agents and publishers in a way I hadn't before.
 I could pick and choose from various publications to put in my bio.
 Some of the anthologies that accepted my work had been published by major presses (including Knopf), so including this information in my bio and cover letter was certainly helpful.